PopovEvgeniy/magicswf/readme.txt

 4: The executable file of the Flash Player Projector was corrupted.
 5: The Flash movie was corrupted.

-License
+License.

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-Source code
+The source code.

 The source code was compiled under Open Watcom.
 But you can do it with any modern C compiler.

-Version history
+Version history.

 0.1-0.8: The unstable branch.
 0.9: The project name has changed.
 The stable branch.